ibm-cloud-docs/vpc/block_storage_vpc_create.md

 2. Select an instance from the list.
 3. On the instance details page, scroll to **Storage volumes** and click **Attach**.
 4. In the side panel, click the down arrow under **Block volumes** and select **Create a data volume**.
 The side panel expands with fields to define the volume.
    1. If you created volume snapshots previously, the option to import one becomes available.
-Click the toggle to **Import from snapshot**, and select a snapshot from the list.
+Click the toggle to **Import from snapshot**, and select a snapshot from the list or locate the snapshot by its CRN.
    1. Specify a unique, meaningful name for your volume.
 For example, it can be a name that describes your compute or workload function.
 The volume name must begin with a lowercase letter.
 The name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-).
 Volume names must be unique the entire VPC infrastructure.
 You can edit the name later if you want.
    1. Auto-delete feature is disabled by default.
 If you want the volume to be deleted when the attached virtual server instance is deleted, click the toggle to enable the feature.
    1. Resource group and location are inherited from the instance.
 These values can't be changed.